Location: Manchester, United Kingdom

 For example, Albert Square sits directly opposite the impressive Victorian Neo-gothic architecture of the town hall.
 It therefore features strongly on the ‘must-see’ list for almost all tourists and visitors to the city.

-For the plantings in and around Albert Square, GreenBlue worked closely with the landscape architect appointed by Red Rose Forest, providing helpful advice on tree pit design and the actual tree pit components which have allowed the trees to establish and thrive.
-Trees were planted using a combination of structural RootCells, ReRoot root barriers, RootRain Precinct irrigation systems and underground guying for support.
-Subsequent to planting, the trees were initially cared for by Red Rose Forest and have since become the responsibility of Manchester City Council.
+For the plantings in and around Albert Square, GreenBlue worked closely with the landscape architect appointed by City of Trees, providing helpful advice on tree pit design and the actual tree pit components which have allowed the trees to establish and thrive.
+Trees were planted using a combination of structural RootCells, ReRoot root barriers, RootRain irrigation systems and underground guying for support.
+Subsequent to planting, the trees were initially cared for by City of Trees and have since become the responsibility of Manchester City Council.

 Four years after planting, the project has enjoyed almost 100% success (one tree was replanted after being hit by a truck, which was unrelated to the planting and maintenance practices employed).
 This is an impressive result given that the mortality rates for newly planted urban trees can sometimes be higher than 50% if the correct tree pit designs and planting practices are not utilized.